How to Setup Appium Tests on macOS?

 Step 5.
 If you are confused about your application’s capabilities, you can use the Appium capability generator from BrowserStack for easier access.

 Step 6.
-In the following script, we will open the uploaded application and find a web element, enter keys and assert based on responses from the search.
+In the following script, open the uploaded application and find a web element, enter keys and assert based on responses from the search.

 [python]